cmichaelgraham/aurelia-typescript/generating-aurelia-type-definitions.md

 ![atom di type annotations](https://cloud.githubusercontent.com/assets/10272832/6800333/080d6cba-d1e3-11e4-90dd-11a19ccc3261.png)

-These are the typical types of edits that must be made to the original Aurelia JavaScript files to successfully compile them using the TypeScript compiler.
+These are the typical edits that must be made to the original Aurelia JavaScript files to successfully compile them using the TypeScript compiler.

 Once we can successfully compile the Aurelia Repos, we are ready to move onto the next step.